 - 1. Take Standardized Tests again if needed. - Attend College Fairs.
 Our office will continue to notify students and parents of upcoming fairs in the area.
-The ECC Fair will be held on October 1.
-The Christian College Fair will be held at HCA on October 7 in the evening, and parents and students are encouraged to attend. - 3.
+The ECC Fair will be held in October.
+The Christian College Fair will be held at HCA in October in the evening, and parents and students are encouraged to attend. - 3.
 Meet College Reps.
 Seniors should talk with college reps that visit HCA during lunch. - 4.
 Finish strong; final GPA will determine scholarships awarded. - 5.
 Visit College Campuses.
 Complete the majority of your visits to colleges or universities